 The uppers of LISSOM Flytes are made from several stretchy layers of Lycra and other activewear fabrics.
 The ultra-lightweight, high-grip, super flexible outsole is made of a patented blend of rubber and other traditional running sole synthetics.
 The insole is removable, the rise of the shoe high enough to accommodate some orthotics and insoles.
 LISSOM has a 30-day money back guarantee so you can truly test drive their shoes to be sure they're great for you.

 I didn't wear these for little bits at a time to get used to them.
-I planned to do a review several months ago and kept them in the box until I could get to it.
-The 30 days went by, and then I was taking a flight and wanted a super easy shoe to slip in and out of at TSA that would also work with a variety of outfits I packed.
+I was taking a flight and wanted a super easy shoe to slip in and out of at TSA that would also work with a variety of outfits I packed.
 I grabbed the LISSOM Flytes and my inaugural wearing was on a flight.

-I made the mistake of wearing new shoes to the airport a year prior.
-What appeared to be super cushy comfy shoes destroyed my feet.
-I was left with bloody blisters on both ankles and hotspots on the balls of my feet.
-I did NOT experience that with the LISSOM Flytes.
-They survived a frantic dash to my gate, a long trip to baggage claim, and activities before I could get to my room.
+My LISSOM Flytes survived a frantic dash to my gate, a long trip to baggage claim, and activities before I could get to my room.
 I wore them several times throughout the trip and used them as slippers when padding around my room.
 They felt like a hybrid between ballet flats, sneakers, and slippers and I was a mega fan.

 Washing LISSOM Flats

 Once home, I decided to wash the shoes for the first time, thinking it would help them bounce back.
 That it did!
 I removed the insoles, and to be sure the shoes didn't get damaged in the washing machine, I put everything in a lingerie bag, washed on gentle, cold water, liquid detergent.
 The shoes came out looking great… and the washing seemed to do the trick!
 The shoes fit again like they did when I got them.
-I began wearing them regularly; they make an appearance in this outfit post.
+I began wearing them regularly and continue to do so four years later.